Palma de Mallorca Cruise Port Guide: 15 Best Things to Do

 It’s a man-made beach, ideal for families and couples, with facilities like showers, restrooms, and beach bars at the eastern end.

-You can walk there from the old town in under 20 minutes, or take a bus or taxi directly from the cruise port.
+You can walk there from the old town in about 30 minutes, or take a bus or taxi directly from the cruise port.
 It’s a relaxing spot with a scenic waterfront promenade behind it.

 Located about 13 km (8 miles) southwest of the cruise port, Magaluf is a lively resort town known for its nightlife, golden beaches, and water activities.
 The main beach, Playa de Magaluf, features a long stretch of white sand, beach clubs, and a vibrant promenade.